oakes/play-clj/TUTORIAL.md

 ## Java Interop

 At some point, you will need to do more than simple positioning and sizing.
-For that, you'll need to call LibGDX methods directly.
+For that, you'll need to call libGDX methods directly.
 You could, of course, use Clojure's [Java interop](http://clojure.org/java_interop) syntax on the `:object` contained within the entity.
 This is a bit ugly, though, and requires you to do all the importing and type hinting yourself.

 In play-clj, many different calls, such as `texture`, are actually macros that allow you to call the underlying Java methods after the required argument(s).
 In this case, the underlying class is called [TextureRegion](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/TextureRegion.html).
 Consider this: